This website uses cookies

 As inflation cools, investors shift focus from worrying about inflation to asking which companies can still make money if rates stay high.

-This leads to a shift in which stocks are favored, without causing panic or a market crash.
+This leads to a shift in which stocks are favoured, without causing panic or a market crash.

 Flows Are Doing The Talking: Income, Liquidity, and the Tangible Bid

-To understand investor sentiment, look at where they are putting their money.
+To understand investor sentiment, look at where they are investing.

 EPFR’s early-February work describes a move toward income and liquidity, including dividend equity, alongside outflows from crypto and physical gold funds.